256dpi/hanya/README.md

 	"i18n.languages" => array("de"=>array("timezone"=>"Europe/Berlin","locale"=>"de_CH")),
 	"i18n.default" => "de",

-An englisch and german translation is built in for all system messages.
+An english and german translation is built in for all system messages.
 Check the _Translation_ section to read about creating your own translations.

-To give your customers action the admin toolbar add their credentials:
+To give your customers access to the admin toolbar, add their credentials:

 	"auth.users" => array("admin"=>"admin"),